Blog · By The Packaging Vista Team · June 20, 2026

 Which packaging material is most eco-friendly?

 Kraft and recycled paperboard are popular green choices, and corrugated is highly recyclable.
-Right-sizing any of them cuts waste further – see our sustainable packaging guide.
+Keep coatings minimal and choose soy-based inks to keep a box recyclable – see our sustainable packaging guide.

 Can you print on all of these materials?